R-Dson/llamate/README.md

 # llamate 🌟

-Simple command-line tool for managing and running GGUF format language models.
+Simple Ollama-like tool for managing and running GGUF format language models.

 llamate streamlines language model management with automated workflows and GPU optimization.
 It's designed for users who need easy and efficient model handling.

+The tool use and downloads the follwing binaries, stored in `~/.config/llamate/bin/`:
+  - [R-Dson/llama-server-compile](https://github.com/R-Dson/llama-server-compile).
+This repo is used to compile `llama-server`.
+  - [R-Dson/llama-swap](https://github.com/R-Dson/llama-swap).
+This repo is used to compile llama-swap with Ollama endpoints.

+## Platform
+The tool only supports Nvidia och Linux currently by default.
+You can replace the `llama-server` with your own to support your hardware.

 ## Key Features ✨
 - **Model management**: